codefresh-io/docs.codefresh.io/_docs/new-helm/custom-helm-uploads.md

 toc: true
 ---

 Helm packages are just Tar files.
-Helm repositories are simple file hierachies with an extra [index.yaml](https://helm.sh/docs/developing_charts/#the-chart-repository-structure).
+Helm repositories are simple file hierarchies with an extra [index.yaml](https://helm.sh/docs/developing_charts/#the-chart-repository-structure).
 It is perfectly possible to run custom commands and upload manually indexes and packages to a Helm repo.

 >Notice that this page shows some non-standard Helm examples.
 For the basic use cases, (and if you are just getting started with Helm), see the [quick start guide]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/) and the [main documentation]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/) instead.